-The stockholders named in Schedule II hereto (the "Selling Stockholders") of Jamf Holding Corp., a Delaware corporation (the "Company"), propose, subject to the terms and conditions stated in this underwriting agreement (this "Agreement"), to sell to the Underwriters named in Schedule I hereto (the "Underwriters") an aggregate of [·] shares of Common Stock, par value \$0.001 per share ("Stock") of the Company and, at the election of the Underwriters, up to [·] additional shares of Stock.
+Jamf Holding Corp., a Delaware corporation (the "Company"), proposes, subject to the terms and conditions stated in this agreement (this "Agreement"), to issue and sell to the Underwriters named in Schedule I hereto (the "Underwriters") an aggregate of [·] shares of Common Stock, par value \$0.001 per share ("Stock") of the Company and the stockholders named in Schedule II hereto (the "Selling Stockholders") propose, subject to the terms and conditions stated in this Agreement, to sell to the Underwriters an aggregate of [·] shares and, at the election of the Underwriters, up to [·] additional shares of Stock.
 The aggregate of [·] shares to be sold by the Selling Stockholders is herein called the "Firm Shares" and the aggregate of [·] additional shares to be sold by the Selling Stockholders is herein called the "Optional Shares".
 The Firm Shares and the Optional Shares that the Underwriters elect to purchase pursuant to Section 2 hereof are herein collectively called the "Shares".